phoenixframework/phoenix/docs/testing/testing_channels.md

 end
 ```

-This tests the following code in our `MyApp.RoomChannel`:
+This tests the following code in our `MyAppWeb.RoomChannel`:

 ```elixir
 # Channels can be used in a request/response fashion